Improving Your Home’s Air Quality

 - Dracaena – This plant comes in over 40 types.

-- Ficus – A bit fussier than the others on the list, it can grow to be up to 10 feet tall.
+- Ficus – A bit fussier than the others on the list, it can grow up to 10 feet tall.

 - Sansevieria – Otherwise known as the snake plant (also called the mother-in-law’s tongue), Sansevieria is difficult to kill.
 It enjoys being left to dry out a bit.